turingschool/curriculum/source/projects/diner_dash.markdown

 As an Unauthenticated User:

-* Sale prices are displayed in product listings alongside normal price and percentage savings
+* Sale prices are displayed in item listings alongside normal price and percentage savings

 ### Item Reviews